g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 * [Auth](https://authjs.dev/) Library: A universal authentication library present in both the front and back-end services.
 * CLI Tool: A tool for deploying and maintaining the resource base.

-Therefore, in this case, Rush would be beneficial to help deploy this type of project in a monorepo with traditional versioning, several builds, and even a wheel depot of dependencies.
+Therefore, in this case, it would be beneficial to help deploy this type of project in a monorepo with traditional versioning, several builds, and even a wheel depot of dependencies.

 ### Step 1: Setting up the Monorepo
 Start the permission project by structuring it in the following manner: